manjeetdahiya/manjeetdahiya.github.io/_posts/2018-12-23-a-drunkard-can-help-estimate-the-value-of-pi.md

 The reader must be curious, why does this scheme work.
 What kind of sampling does the random walk generate?
 Why does increasing the value of N result in a better estimate of pi?
-Why does the value converges to pi?
+Why does the value converge to pi?
 I plan to note down all the ideas involved, and finally, answer all the questions raised.
 Stick to this space for the detailed answers!